-- Il Davide is a good downtown Italian trattoria with a nice atmosphere.
-Named the Best San Rafael Restaurant in 2014.
+- Il Davide is a fine Italian trattoria with indoor and outdoor seating.
 901 A Street,

-- La Toscana is a Joe’s-type Italian restaurant, but one notch better.
-3751 Redwood Hwy, at the North San Pedro exit from Highway 101.
+- La Toscana is a Joe’s-type Italian restaurant at 3751 Redwood Hwy, at the North San Pedro exit from Highway 101.

 - Sol Food provides real Puerto Rican food.
-This retaurant has been a hit since it opened, with almost continual lines out the front door.
+This retaurant has been a hit since it opened, with almost constant lines out the front door.

 - Panama Hotel and Restaurant, just south of downtown, has charming indoor and outdoor seating, music, and good food.